+Babies’ bones are still developing and not strong, so the impact of a crash could be fatal if they aren’t secured in a child car seat.
 All infants under the age of one should be secured in rear-facing car seats.
-Although car seats are manufactured by weight and height as opposed to age, it’s important to know that despite the child’s weight, it is best for them to ride rear-facing for as long as possible.
-Babies and infants’ bones are still developing and not as strong as teens or adults, therefore the impact of a crash would be more fatal if not secured in a car seat at all.
+Although car seats are manufactured by weight and height as opposed to age, it’s important to know that despite a child’s weight, it’s best for them to ride rear-facing for as long as possible.

 Once the infant is over the age of one and has outgrown the rear-facing car seat, you can introduce the forward-facing seat.
-It is crucial to keep in mind the weight and/or height limit of the seat, as this could lessen the security and comfortability factor of the seat, putting the child at risk.
+Crucial to keep in mind is the weight and/or height limit of the seat, as this could reduce the safety features and the comfort of the seat, putting the child at risk.

-A normal seat and seat belt may seem good enough for a child, especially if they seem strong and big enough, however, children should use a booster seat up until they are at least four years old.
-You’ll see that in the booster seat the child looks more comfortable and is more secured.
+A regular car seat and seat belt may seem safe enough but it is recommended that children use a booster seat until they are at least four years old.

-Although most baby stores are well informed on the specifications of which car seat to use at which stage, it’s always helpful to also know which guidelines to follow.
+Although most baby stores are well informed about the specifications of child car seats and which ones to use at which stage, here’s a helpful guideline:

 Donating Your Old Car Seat

-It’s inevitable that you will use more than one car seat for your child during the course of their childhood.
-One thing we might not think about is that not every family can afford a car seat, let alone the correct car seat for each age.
-However, organisations like Wheel Well provide car seats for those who cannot afford them.
-Contact one of those organisations to donate your old car seats.
+It’s inevitable that you’ll need more than one car seat for your child during the course of their childhood.
+And what do you do with them after your child has outgrown them?
+Something we might not think about is that not every family can afford a child car seat, let alone the correct one for each age.
+That’s where organisations like Wheel Well step in.
+Contact them to donate your old car seats.

-Know more about car seats not mentioned above?
+Know more about child car seats not mentioned above?
 Let us know below!